-TOPS – Polo, turtleneck, collar or collarless shirts , sweatshirts, dress shirts: All tops, including collar or collarless shirts must be a solid color (BLACK, WHITE, FOREST GREEN, GREY).
+TOPS – Polo, turtleneck, collar or collarless shirt, sweatshirts, dress shirts: All tops, including collarless must be a solid color (BLACK, WHITE, GREEN, GREY).
 Must be generally plain or with Russell’s School Logo.

-SKIRTS/SHORTS/SKORTS – Skirts, shorts, and skorts must be solid khaki, grey, black, white, and/or green.
+SKIRTS/SHORTS/SKORTS – Skirts, shorts, and skorts must be solid color: KHAKI, GREY, BLACK, WHITE, and/or GREEN.
 All shorts, skirts, and skorts must be no shorter than mid-thigh.
 Students violating this policy will be required to change into appropriate clothing.

 PIERCINGS - Body piercings other than ear piercings present a potential health and safety hazard and may NOT be worn during the school day.
 Ear piercings larger than one inch in diameter and ear piercing spikes may not be worn due to safety concerns.